knolist/pennydrop/README.md

 ## Running the server
 The server has been deployed to [knolist.herokuapp.com](knolist.herokuapp.com).
 The source for the deployed version of the server is in a separate repo in the Knolist organization, called `knolist-backend`.
-If you make any updates to `server.py`, remember to transfer that over to the other repo.
+If you want to make any updates to `server.py`, do so in that other repo, as we will only keep the version in this repo for reference.
 Automatic deploy is active on Heroku, so all you need to do is push the updated code to master in `knolist-backend`.

 If running locally for debugging purposes, you must run the server that extracts website data.
-1) Open a terminal and run `cd server`
+1) Open the `knolist-backend` repository
 2) Run `python3 server.py`
 3) If any of the necessary packages is not locally installed, follow the error messages to install them using `pip`